 4.2.3 Pandemic

-A major event experienced during the ESS time series was the COVID19 pandemic.
-Evidence from a survey experiment in the United States show that participants were more willing to prioritize society’s problems when exposed to issues related to the pandemic (Cappelen et al. 2021).
-Van Hootegem and Laenen (2023) observed that support for a universal basic income in Belgium increased with the pandemic but it was short lived.
+A major event experienced during the ESS time series was the COVID-19 pandemic.
+Evidence from a survey experiment in the United States show that participants were more willing to prioritise society’s problems when exposed to issues related to the pandemic (Cappelen et al., 2021).
+Van Hootegem and Laenen (2023) observed that support for a universal basic income in Belgium increased with the pandemic but it was short-lived.

-In response to the pandemic the Irish government introduced a major package of income supports.
-This included the Pandemic Unemployment Payment, and the Temporary Wage Subsidy Scheme/Employer Wage Subsidy Scheme (see Alamir, McGinnity, and Russell (2024) for further discussion of government supports).
-At their height, these schemes were supporting one million workers and 37,000 enterprises, at a cost of €16.7 billion up to October 2021 (Department of Public Expenditure and Reform 2021).
+In response to the pandemic, the Irish government introduced a major package of income supports.
+This included the Pandemic Unemployment Payment, and the Temporary Wage Subsidy Scheme/Employer Wage Subsidy Scheme (see Alamir, McGinnity and Russell, 2024 for further discussion of government supports).
+At their height, these schemes were supporting one million workers and 37,000 enterprises, at a cost of €16.7 billion up to October 2021 (Department of Public Expenditure and Reform, 2021).

 The first ESS data collection after the pandemic in Ireland occurred between November 2021 and August 2022.
 By this time, as shown in Figure 4.3, the unemployment rate was already returning to levels similar to the period before the start of the pandemic.
 The survey included a specific module on items related to respondents’ experiences during the pandemic.
 A sub-group of questions asked participants to indicate if any of the following happened to them as a result of the coronavirus pandemic:

-I was made redundant/lost my job
+‘I was made redundant/lost my job’

-I have not been in work at any time since the start of the pandemic
+‘I have not been in work at any time since the start of the pandemic’

-The income from my job was reduced
+‘The income from my job was reduced’

-My working hours were reduced
+‘My working hours were reduced’

-I was furloughed
+‘I was furloughed’

-I was forced to take unpaid leave/holiday
+‘I was forced to take unpaid leave/holiday’

-None of these
+‘None of these’

-Figure 4.10 below shows the proportion of respondents who agree that the government should reduce differences in income by social class and personal impact of the pandemic.
+Figure 4.10 shows the proportion of respondents who agree that the government should reduce differences in income by social class and personal impact of the pandemic.
 Overall, the working class seem to be supportive of redistribution regardless of the pandemic experiences.
 On the other hand, the higher-grade and lower-grade service classes seem to be more supportive among those who lost their jobs (85% support) compared to those who indicated that nothing happened (65% support).